munificent/journal/asset/post/2010-10-01-solving-the-expression-problem.md

 end
 ```

-If we try to run the program now, we get type-check errors every place we pass a
+If we try to run the program now, we get type check errors every place we pass a
 concrete document class to something that expects the interface: the classes no
 longer implement `Document` since they lack the required `print()` method.
 To
 patch that up, we implement those: